SynthstromAudible/DelugeFirmware/docs/community_features.md

  - Follow-up PR's:
 	- ([#347]) Added new automatable parameters
  	- ([#360]) Fixed interpolation bugs, added fine tuning for long presses, and added pad selection mode
+	- ([#658]) Added Stutter Rate Parameter to Automation View.
+There is no grid shortcut for this parameter so you will not see a pad on the Automation Overview that indicates whether Stutter has been automated.
+This parameter can be selected and automated using the Select Encoder to scroll the available list of Automatable Parameters.

 #### 4.3.6 - Set Probability By Row